dantegates/porter/README.md

 **/<model name\>/prediction**: (Methods=`[POST]`):
   Each model added to the app will have an endpoint for accessing the model's predictions.
-  The endoint accepts `POST` requests with the input schema dependent on the model and resturns a JSON object with the following schema.
+  The endpoint accepts `POST` requests with the input schema dependent on the model and resturns a JSON object with the following schema for batch predictions.

   ```javascript
     {